New Bern NC

 insurance available in communities that adopt and enforce floodplain

-management ordinances that were put into effect to reduce future flood losses.
+management ordinances to reduce future losses.
+Currently more than 4

 According to the National Flood Insurance